Where Eagles Dare: Release

-Where Eagles Dare received a Royal premiere at the Empire, Leicester Square cinema on 22 January 1969 with Princess Alexandra in attendance.
-Of the stars of the film, only Clint Eastwood was not present as he was filming Two Mules for Sister Sara in Mexico.
+Where Eagles Dare received a Royal premiere at the Empire Leicester Square Cinema on 22 January 1969 with Princess Alexandra in attendance.
+Of the stars of the film, only Clint Eastwood was not present, as he was filming Two Mules for Sister Sara in Mexico.

 Reception

 Where Eagles Dare was a huge success, earning $6,560,000 at the North American box office during its first year of release.
 It was the seventh-most popular film at the UK box office in 1969, and 13th in the US.

 Though many critics found the plot somewhat confusing, reviews of the film were generally positive.

 Vincent Canby of the New York Times gave a positive review, praising the action scenes and cinematography.
 Likewise, Variety praised the film, describing it as 'Highly entertaining, thrilling and rarely lets down for a moment… more of a saga of cool, calculated courage, than any glorification of war.'.
 The film was particularly lucrative for Richard Burton, who earned a considerable sum in royalties through television repeats and video sales.
 Where Eagles Dare had its first showing on British television on 26 December 1979 on BBC1.

 Mad Magazine published a satire of the film in its October 1969 issue under the title "Where Vultures Fare."
 In 2009 Cinema Retro released a special issue dedicated to Where Eagles Dare which detailed the production and filming of the film.

 Years after its debut, Where Eagles Dare enjoys a reputation as a classic and is considered by many as one of the best war films of all time.
-General praise is given towards Burton and Eastwood's performances, as well as the various action scenes.
+Burton and Eastwood's performances, and the various action scenes are generally praised.
 Director Steven Spielberg cited it as his favourite war film.
 Empire film critic Ian Nathan gave the film three out of five stars, citing it as "A fine example of that war movie staple" and calling it, a "Classic War caper with a few too many plot contrivances but high on adventure".
 From the review in The Movie Scene: "Where Eagles Dare is by no means a great movie but it achieves what it sets out to do and that is to deliver action, adventure and excitement in a Boy's Own kind of way."

+On Rotten Tomatoes, it has an 84% rating with a mean of 6.9 of a possible 10 based on 25 reviews.